 Adhesiveless Thermofoil Heaters Warm Aerospace Engineers’ Hearts

 Structurally similar to our flexible flat cables and flexible circuits, with etched metal tracings between two sheets or strips of polyimide material, thermofoil heaters are ideal for applications that require complex shapes and contours, as well as those with tight space and weight constraints.
 The difference from cables is that cables use resistive alloys such as nickel, causing them to heat up when a current is applied.

 While others offer products that may look similar, Fralock’s ALT bonds the two polyimide layers to each other, essentially making them one, with the heating element fully and firmly encapsulated.
 The adhesives used to hold together the most similar competing products render them fragile, vulnerable to radiation and high heat, and prone to gas pockets that can lead to cracking, further delamination and failure.
 Designs made with commonly used adhesives like PTFE are also prone to failure due to circuit “swimming,” with traces moving too close to each other and causing a short circuit or “hot spot”.

-Our heaters, by contrast, can be folded or even crumpled without performance being affected.
+Our All Polyimide Heaters, Flexible Circuits, by contrast, can be folded or even crumpled without performance being affected.
 And they’ve been radiation-tested up to a gigarad — a level of radiation that turns PTFE to dust — without failure.
 They can also tolerate temperatures from -269 to 220 degrees Celsius (-452 to 428 degrees Fahrenheit).

 With the Flexible Circuits completely encapsulated, we can pack in tighter, denser circuits for reduced size, increased power or a combination thereof, while the elimination of adhesive material also reduces thickness and weight by about 30 percent.

-Fralock’s heaters are more efficient, thinner, lighter and far more durable than any comparable product on the market, and the space industry — which cares even more about those qualities than most — has taken notice.
+Fralock’s All-Polyimide Heaters are more efficient, thinner, lighter and far more durable than any comparable product on the market, and the space industry — which cares even more about those qualities than most — has taken notice.